Kixenon/cobra-movegen/README.md

 ## Overview

+This is the column-major version of [cobra-movegen](https://github.com/Kixenon/cobra-movegen).
+Although slightly slower, it may be more suitable for bot usage.

 This project was originally derived from [Cobra](https://www.youtube.com/@cobra-tetris), but has since gone through major changes, with some reference from [fast-reachability](https://github.com/ImpleLee/fast-reachability/tree/avx512-perft).

 Currently, it runs perft from an empty position, though this can be modified as needed in apps/bench.cpp.